Radiation Safety Glasses: Finding Durable and Stylish Eyewear for Laboratory Situations

 Many wraparounds are sleek and thin, allowing for complete comfort without feeling like a weight.
 Some models look like regular glasses, making them more appropriate when workers have to greet and talk with patients.

-Other pairs have specific designs for women to give a feminine appearance and chance to stylize frames.
+Other pairs have specific designs for women to give a feminine appearance and a chance to stylize frames.
 You’ll find some wraparounds constructed with high-impact TR-90 nylon for the ultimate durability.
 At the same time, they come in distortion-free lenses, including unique frame colors.
 For women, especially, they’ll like the tortoise frame style option.

 Others come with a T-lock strip in the back for a more secure fit.